 Based on the research question stated previously and the objectives that have been outlined, the qualitative approach is bested suited for the current study.

-Also, Roshan and Deeptee (2009) argue that case studies are useful for studying rare or complex phenomena.
-The current study is looking to research a complex phenomenon which is the process with which new projects are selected in engineering companies.
+Also, Roshan and Deeptee (2009) argue that case studies help study rare or complex phenomena.
+The current study is looking to research a complex phenomenon in the process of selecting new projects in engineering companies.

-For the proposed study to achieve its aim and objectives, it needs to rely on primary and secondary research.
+The proposed study needs to rely on primary and secondary research to achieve its aim and objectives.
 That is why for primary research, an engineering company will be selected to conduct interviews with project managers and R&D executives.

-The proposed study is choosing a qualitative design in constructing the study.
+The proposed study chose a qualitative design in constructing the study.
 Creswell (2013) argues that a particular strength of qualitative research is that it allows one to explore issues in-depth in an unstructured manner.
 The research instrument that will be used to collect primary data is semi-structured interviews.

 To construct a solid study, it is essential to examine previously published literature about the topic.
 For this reason, a systematic literature review will be conducted that gathers and analyses available data present.
 Using electronic databases such as Emerald Insight, Elsevier, Springer, and Google Scholar, peer-reviewed articles will be searched for appropriate for the proposed study.

 Specific circumstances are quite understandable in conducting research.
-One of the foreseen limitations associated with the current research is a restricted amount of time.
-The research will have to be conducted in a concentrated time.
+One of the foreseen limitations associated with the current study is a limited amount of time.
+The research will have to be undertaken in a concentrated time.
 This would be mean that the sampling strategy will use a small sample to conduct research.

 The smaller sample size will limit the amount of data obtained for the current study.
-However, even a small data sample can hold a great deal of importance with the case study method.
+However, even a small data sample can hold great importance with the case study method.

 It will provide detailed and in-depth insight into the models used to select projects for new product development.
-Another key limitation that is foreseen is access to data.
-The current study can only access data in the form of respondents within the company that the researcher is employed with.
+Another critical limitation that is foreseen is access to data.
+The current study can only access data from respondents within the company that the researcher is employed with.
 Again this is due to restrictions with time and funds to access other engineering companies.

 Better, M. & Glover, F. 2006.
 Selecting Project Portfolios by Optimizing Simulations.
 The Engineering Economist, 51(2), 81-97.